Fair Active Learning: Solving the Labeling Problem in Insurance

 \subsection{Results}

 For simplicity sake, we present in this section the methods \texttt{RandomSampling}, \texttt{EntropySampling} and \texttt{FairEntropySampling}.
 All the other methods are presented in Appendix~\ref{appsec:add_garage} and show similar tendencies.
-All the graphs presented are averaged over 15 simulations, where each simulation corresponds to an initial training set randomly selected from the pool-set.
+All the graphs presented are averaged over 15 or 30 simulations, where each simulation corresponds to an initial training-set randomly selected from the pool-set.
+We further explored the influence of (a) the initial (passive) sample size on AL and (b) the performance of the baseline ex-post unfairness calibration in AL scenarios.
+In response to this feedback, we carried out additional numerical experiments (refer to Figure~\ref{fig:AL_init_sample_analysis} for (a) and Figure~\ref{fig:FAL_FML_analysis} for (b)) with an increased number of simulations (30 simulations).
+We also highlighted specific desired properties for FAL, which are explained below.
 Additionally, note that once the pool-set is exhausted (finite pool-set), all methods reach the same results as the fully fitted model.

 \paragraph*{Fair active learning with base model $h$} We evaluate AL and FAL efficiency compared to PL.
 More specifically, to assess the informativeness and fairness of the sampling approaches, we evaluate the base model $h$. \begin{itemize} \item \textbf{model performance} Figure~\ref{fig:fairALperf} demonstrates that both \texttt{EntropySampling} and \texttt{FairEntropySampling} perform better than \texttt{RandomSampling}.
-Indeed, although FAL has constrained optimization leading to a performance decrease compared to AL, the outcome remains surprisingly competitive (see Figure~\ref{fig:fairALunfApp} in Appendix~\ref{appsec:add_garage_FALvsPL}).
+Indeed, although FAL has constrained optimization leading to a performance decrease compared to AL, the result remains surprisingly competitive (see Figure~\ref{fig:fairALunfApp} in Appendix~\ref{appsec:add_garage_FALvsPL}).